NimbleAutonomy/nimbleautonomy.com/content/pages/consulting.md

 Each engagement will be unique as each company and challenge is different.
 Kevin does not bring a one-size-fits-all approach nor a set of fixed solutions that he will impose on your unique problems.
 He works to understand what makes your team distinctive.
 Then he builds on that understanding to put a framework in place to help you move forward.
 A framework aligned with who your company is and what you aspire for it to be.

+Consulting clients include such companies as Metrobank, Unibuddy, Astrolabe Analytics, ExecSmart, and Copyright Agent.

 Services that Kevin has provided for companies include:

 - Reviewing pitch decks for startups and making suggestions for improvement